ds-joe/saas-multi-layout-laravel-template/README.md

-# Comprehensive SaaS Dashboard Template: Built with Laravel, React, Inertia
+# Comprehensive SaaS Multi Layouts Template: Built with Laravel, React, Inertia

-This template provides a solid foundation for building a SaaS dashboard application, combining powerful and modern technologies like Laravel, React, TypeScript, Inertia, Vite, Tailwind CSS, and Stripe.
+This template provides a solid foundation for building a SaaS multi layouts application, combining powerful and modern technologies like Laravel, React, TypeScript, Inertia, Vite, Tailwind CSS, and Stripe.
 Whether you're starting a new project or enhancing an existing one, this template is designed to streamline your development process and help you create a robust, scalable, and user-friendly SaaS platform.

 [![GitHub](https://img.shields.io/badge/GitHub-333?style=for-the-badge&logo=github&logoColor=white)](https://github.com/ds-joe)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/youssef-bibawi-joe)